RicardoRagel/drawer-translate/README.md

-# Deepl Minimal App
+# Translator Minimal App

-Minimalistic Deepl Application to translate text using the Deepl API.
+Minimalistic Translator Application to translate text using the Google Translate API.
 It has been develope under the idea of it doesn't interfer with the rest of our work.

 It is a simple Qt Application with a front-end developed using QML.